-The Pavilion is close to the Michelin restaurants of Edinburgh in coastal Leith, this was once Edinburgh’s first major trading port area, is experiencing a renaissance and makes for an interesting contrast to downtown Edinburgh.
+The Pavilion is close to the Michelin restaurants of Edinburgh in coastal Leith, this was once Edinburgh’s first major trading port area, and recently is experiencing a renaissance and makes for an interesting contrast to downtown Edinburgh.
 The waterfront neighborhood has long been home to artisans, farmer’s markets and independent retailers, so it’s no wonder Leith is attracting new visitors as well as loyal locals.

 Staying true to the style of the main house – where, impressively, Mary Queen of Scots once dined – the pavilion is furnished mainly with antique pieces, yet is carefully edited for a functional, contemporary feel.